BYU-CS-Discord/CSBot/README.md

 ### Build the bot database

-*As we use prisma for managing our DB it is up to you what relational database framework you use.*
+_As we use prisma for managing our DB it is up to you what relational database framework you use._

 [The following is a guide to setting up Postgres inside a docker container.](https://github.com/docker-library/docs/blob/master/postgres/README.md) While the choice of database is up to you, the instructions for getting started in this guide assume you are using a postgres docker image.

-After you have Postgres (or your DB of choice) up and running edit the line in your .env file to be
+After you have Postgres (or your DB of choice) up and running, edit this line in your `.env` file:

 ```
-DATABASE_URL=postgres://pg_user:pg_pass@pg_host:pg_port/pg_table
+DATABASE_URL=postgres://{pg_user}:{pg_pass}@{pg_hostname}:{pg_port}/{pg_db}
 # required for any DB functionality, we will get this URL in a later section
 ```

 - pg_user = The Username you set in your POSTGRES_USER environment variable (default postgres)
 - pg_pass = The Password you set in your POSTGRES_PASS environment variable (default postgres)
 - ph_host = The IP of the server running your Postgres instance (default localhost)
 - pg_port = The Port assigned to your Postgres instance (default 5432)
-- pg_table = The Name of the table you wish to use for the bot
+- pg_db = The Name of the database you wish to use for the bot

-The first time you run this project you can run the following command to initialize the database
+The first time you run this project, you should run the following command to initialize the database:

 ```
-$ npm run prisma:generate
+$ npm run baseline
 ```

-Migrations can be run on the Database with the following command
+Migrations can be run on the Database with the following command:

 ```
 $ npm run prisma:migrate
 ```

 ### Build the bot server